 13 Free TV Apps to Download Now

-Luckily, there are more options than ever for replacing your traditional cable setup.
+Luckily, there are more options than ever for replacing your traditional cable setup without shelling out cash.
 Many free streaming services have stepped up to offer access to content overlooked by subscription-based services.

 And you aren’t confined to squinting at your phone’s screen or gathering the family around the old iPad to watch your favorite TV series and movies — you can download apps to your Smart TV or even your Xbox or PlayStation consoles.

 Of course, there are some rather shady options out there that stream pirated content.
 But we’ve rounded up free, legal streaming apps that provide no-strings-attached cable-cutting solutions.

 13 Free TV Apps That Will Help You Cut Cable

 - Tubi TV